 As God’s dearly loved people through Christ Jesus, we desire to rely on God and relate to him intimately – so, we seek to be a prayerful people.
 But prayer does not always come easy.
 In fact, it’s a discipline we all have to develop and persevere with constantly.
 There is no shame in admitting that you need encouragement, even tactics, to help you pray every day.

 In 1535, Martin Luther’s barber asked for suggestions regarding prayer.
 Luther replied with what we now call A simple way to pray.
 It’s practical, instructional, and challenging, but also pastorally sensitive (not driving its reader to despair with unattainable burdens).

-6 Encouragements to Help You Pray
+6 Encouragements To Help You Pray

 Reading Luther’s work sparked these six encouragements.
 God-willing these encouragements will result in you reading A simple way to pray, and even more so, actually praying!

-1. Some Noble Scaffolding to Hang our Prayers From
+1. Some Noble Scaffolding to Start With